Skip to main content

 factory.approve(collateral, type(uint256).max);

 The first line is a standard ERC20 approval to the factory.
-The second registers the allowance in the factory's internal book, which is what Collateral contracts check on mint.
+The second registers the allowance in the factory's internal book, which is what Receipt contracts check on mint.

 Minting